– the small business guide to managing people and employment law

 Described by HR Zone as “a common sense view of all aspects of employing staff“, the first edition was also praised by reviewers on Amazon who called it “a brilliant quick guide…small business-friendly [and] practical” and “written in straightforward everyday language”

-The new expanded and updated edition will be published as a paperback and Kindle e-book from 24th April 2017.
+The new expanded and updated edition is now available as a paperback and Kindle e-book.
 What’s more, if you order the paperback version direct you’ll save £3 on the cover price – simply click on the PayPal button below

 If you’d prefer the Kindle version simply click here to visit the Amazon website.